icyphy/ptII/ptolemy/codegen/java/README.txt

 the stub files don't compile, we should not call them .java files or else Eclipse and other programs will try to compile them.

+* A simple preprocessor similar to C's cpp was added to JavaCodeGenerator.java.
+This preprocessor looks for lines like
+  #define foo
+  #ifdef foo
+  #endif
+The preprocessor is very simple, either the variable is present or not, the variable does not have values.
+Combining variables is not supported by #ifdef.

+The reason a preprocessor was included is so that the .j files for the various types such as Array.j, Integer.j and Double.j can conditionally include sections for the types that are present in the generated code.

+* JavaParseTreeCodegenerator.java (and CParseTreeCodeGenerator.java)
+include duplicated code from JavaCodeGeneratorHelper.
+The reason is that JavaParseTreeCodegenerator has no notion of which helper is being used, yet types like Integer vs int are different between Java and C.

+* The code generator could be extended to use Ptolemy II Token types, which have the various operations already defined.
+However, this would mean that various parts of Ptolemy such as the data.expr, graph and the unit system would also be included.
+Instead, we ported the C codegen type operations to Java codegen.